High Speed 1: Renfe

 In 2009, Renfe, the Spanish national railway operator expressed interest in operating AVE services from Spain to London via Paris, Lyon, Barcelona, Madrid and Lisbon (using the Madrid–Barcelona high-speed rail line) once its AVE network was connected to France via the Barcelona to Figueres and Perpignan to Figueres lines in 2012.

 In October 2021, Renfe announced plans to operate services between Paris and London.
-Renfe noted additional trains could be feasible along the route, and demand analyses suggested competition would Eurostar would be viable and profitable.
+Renfe noted additional trains could be feasible along the route, and demand analyses suggested competition with Eurostar would be viable and profitable.

-2024-2025 applicants and allocation of Temple Mills capacity
+2024–2025 applicants and allocation of Temple Mills capacity

 The Temple Mills International depot in East London is unique as the only UK facility able to house and maintain European UIC loading gauge trains.
 This makes it a bottleneck for any new Channel tunnel services.
 Virgin and Evolyn remarked in November 2024 at an industry event in the Houses of Parliament, that Eurostar had not agreed access to Temple Mills depot.
 The companies later appealed to the ORR to assess the available capacity.
 In early 2025, the ORR commissioned an independent report, which confirmed some capacity could be freed up at the depot for additional trains.
 Eurostar, however, has maintained that Temple Mills is effectively full, warning that only its own planned growth, following an €80 million investment, could be accommodated there.

 The ORR formally invited rival operators to submit proposals for Temple Mills access.
 Four applications were received, submitted between August 2024 and March 2025, from Virgin Trains Europe (VTE), Evolyn Mobility, Gemini Trains and Trenitalia France.
 On 30 October 2025, the ORR approved Virgin Trains’ application for access to Temple Mills depot, while rejecting applications from Evolyn, Gemini, and Trenitalia.
 It concluded that Virgin Trains presented the most financially and operationally robust proposal.